Rap megastar Kendrick Lamar will headline the 2025 Super Bowl halftime show - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 LOS ANGELES (AP) — Kendrick Lamar will pop out on the NFL’s biggest stage next year: The Grammy winner will headline the Apple Music Super Bowl Halftime Show in New Orleans.

 The NFL, Apple Music and Roc Nation announced Sunday that Lamar would lead the halftime festivities from the Caesars Superdome on Feb.
-9. The rap megastar, who has won 17 Grammys, said he’s looking forward to bringing hip-hop to the NFL’s championship game, where he performed as a guest artist with Dr. Dre and Snoop Dogg in 2022.
+9. The rap megastar, who has won 17 Grammys, said he’s looking forward to bringing hip-hop to the NFL’s championship game, where he performed as a guest artist with Dr. Dre, Snoop Dogg, Mary J. Blige, 50 Cent and Eminem in 2022.

 “Rap music is still the most impactful genre to date,” Lamar said in a statement.
 “And I’ll be there to remind the world why.
 They got the right one.”

-The rapper’s latest album “Mr. Morale & The Big Steppers,” was released in 2022.
+The rapper’s latest album “Mr. Morale & The Big Steppers” was released in 2022.
 He was featured on the song “Like That” with Future and Metro Boomin on a track that spent three weeks at No. 1 on the Billboard Hot 100 this year.
-He also garnered another hit with “Not Like Us.”
+He also scored another hit with “Not Like Us.”

+In 2016, Lamar gave a stunning seven-minute performance of tracks such as “The Blacker the Berry” and “Alright” at the 58th Grammy Awards.
+Lamar dazzled as an opener two years later at the Grammys with a performance of “XXX.”

+In June, Lamar turned his Juneteenth “Pop Out” concert into a celebration of Los Angeles unity.
+It came on the heels of his rap battle with Drake during the three-hour concert featuring a mix of p-and-coming LA rappers and stars including Tyler, The Creator, Steve Lacy and YG.

 Roc Nation founder Jay-Z called Lamar a “once-in-a-generation” artist and performer.